 Helpful Knowledge for Allergy Counselors/Therapists to Have: Due to the unpredictability and uncertainty of allergic reactions, it's important for therapy/counseling providers to understand the medical aspects of allergic conditions, as well as the components of allergy-related anxiety and the behaviors it can trigger.

-So, while food allergy may be the most notable focus, the food allergy and allergic disease counseling/therapy niche helps individuals and families managing a number of allergic and related diagnoses.
-Therefore, it's beneficial to working with a counseling/therapy providers that have an understanding of the basic medical aspects of allergic conditions, as well as how they may impact quality of life and mental health so that they can help you achieve your goals.
+So, while food allergy may be the most notable focus, the food allergy and allergic disease counseling niche helps individuals and families managing a number of allergic and related diagnoses.
+Therefore, it's beneficial to work with therapy providers that have an understanding of the basic medical aspects of allergic conditions, as well as how they may impact quality of life and mental health so that they can help you achieve your goals.

 How Do Allergy-Informed Therapists Help Those With Allergies?